IBM/cloudant-kafka-connector/README.md

     predicates=isNullRecord
     predicates.isNullRecord.type=org.apache.kafka.connect.transforms.predicates.RecordIsTombstone
     ```

+1. If you would like to use the message key as the value for `_id` field, use the custom `KeyToDocId` transform that is bundled with this library:
+    ```
+    transforms=KeyToDocId
+    transforms.KeyToDocId.type=com.ibm.cloudant.kafka.transforms.KeyToDocId
+    ```
+    Note: The `_id` must exist in your message value schema.
+If it does not exist, a warning message will print in the logging and the message will be unmodified.

 **Note**: For any of the SMTs above, if the field does not exist it will skip over that message and continue processing the next message.

 ### Authentication